Does your body wiggle when you swim? (Photo: Getty Images)

 For more, try these 6 Exercises to Help You Have a Stronger, More Flexible Neck.

 An uneven pull likely doesn’t stem from the shoulder, but the core.
-When you’ve got core weakness, other areas of the body are forced to compensate (or over-compensate) and studies show the more fatigued your muscles become, the more likely you’re going to experience shoulder fatigue and an uneven pull.
+When your core is weak, other areas of the body are forced to compensate (or over-compensate), and studies show the more fatigued your muscles become, the more likely you’re going to experience shoulder fatigue and an uneven pull.

 Core strengthening should be a regular part of the triathlete’s routine.
 Start with these 5 Exercises For a Strong Swim Core.